HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

 Search engine crawlers follow HTML standard and when they encounter an invalid element in the `<head>`, it ends the `<head>` and assumes the `<body>` has started.
 This can prevent important metadata from being discovered or incomplete renderings.

-The impact of a prematurely closed `<head>` is often difficult to catch since the problematic tag’s position may change on every page load.
+The impact of a prematurely closed `<head>` is often difficult to catch since the problematic tag's position may change on every page load.
 Broken `<head>` tags are frequently identified by reports on missing elements such as `canonical`, `hreflang`, and `title` tags.

 {{ figure_markup(
   image="pages-with-invalid-HTML-in-head.png",